Source: A Place for Mom

 Researchers from Penn State University, the New Jersey Institute for Successful Aging, and the Rowan University School of Osteopathic Medicine found that 77% of adult children believe their parents are stubborn about taking their advice or getting help with daily problems.

 “My parents’ life decisions have greatly impacted me, and I am very resentful,” says Heitger-Marek.
 “I love my mother, but I am at my wit’s end.
 I can’t even begin to tell you how many times my husband and I have suggested options to improve my parents’ quality of life, and they have turned us down.
-I feel like we could open a senior care business because of all the programs, aid and other things we have looked into for them.”
+We could open a senior care business because of all the programs, aid and other things we looked into for them.”

 We asked experts for their advice on what to do in situations like this, and unlike some parents, we carefully listened.
-Experts recommend the following steps when it comes to relieving negativity:
+Experts recommend the following tips for aging parents when it comes to relieving negativity:

 You may want your mantra to be “It is what it is.”
 Said another way, “You can lead a horse to water, but you can’t make him drink.”
 Suzanne Modigliani, a Boston-based geriatric care manager with a social work background, points out, “They are adults with the right to make decisions — even poor ones.”
 While you might wish you could control your aging parents for their own good, the reality is you cannot force them to do anything.
-Accepting this fact can help reduce your stress and even improve your relationship with your parents.
+The first of the tips for aging parents is that accepting this fact can help reduce your stress and even improve your relationship with your parents.

 If Mom isn’t willing to change her behavior for herself, would she do it for a loved one?
 Robert Kane, M.D., author of “The Good Caregiver,” Director of the Center on Aging at the University of Minnesota and a professor in its School of Public Health, says his mother quit smoking after his sister argued the second-hand smoke was a risk to the grandchildren.
-Another approach is to say to your parent, “You don’t want me to worry, right?
+Another one of the communication tips for aging parents is to say, “You don’t want me to worry, right?
 This (fill in the blank) will give me enormous peace of mind and help get rid of any negativity.
 Please do it for me!”

 Is it a safety issue relating to a condition like dementia or an issue that is just irritating but inconsequential?
 If it is a safety concern relating to dementia or Alzheimer’s, then it’s important to intervene.
 On the flipside, most people don’t respond well if they feel they are constantly being nagged, so it might help your case, in the long run, to stop insisting your parents update their phones, join a fitness class, or other similar tasks.
 As the saying goes, pick your battles.
 Your parents are much more likely to take your concerns seriously if you learn to only bring attention to certain ones.